North Pacific Anadromous Fish Commission

 NPAFC is accountable for all personal information in its possession or control.
 This includes any personal information NPAFC receives directly from stakeholders who are individuals, or indirectly through stakeholders that are organizations (e.g., corporations, government entities, not-for-profit organizations).

-established and put into effect policies and procedures aimed at properly protecting personal information; educated its principals and employees regarding its privacy policies, and of their roles and responsibilities in keeping personal information private; and appointed a Privacy Officer to oversee privacy issues within NPAFC.
+The NPAFC has established and put into effect policies and procedures aimed at properly protecting personal information; educated its principals and employees regarding its privacy policies, and of their roles and responsibilities in keeping personal information private; and appointed a Privacy Officer to oversee privacy issues within NPAFC.

 If you have any questions about NPAFC’s privacy policies and practices, NPAFC’s Privacy Officer can be reached by email at secretariat@npafc.org, by phone at (604) 604-775-5550 and by letter at: Suite 502, 889 West Pender Street, Vancouver, B.C., Canada V6C 3B2.